Average Cost to Sedate a Dog for Nail Trimming

 • Contact your veterinarian immediately if you have concerns about your dog’s condition.

-See also Syrian Hamsters: The Complete Guide
+See also Cat Boarding: The Ultimate Guide

 If you are concerned about the risks of sedation, there are several things you can do to make nail trimming easier and less stressful for your dog